-The redesigned Yukon entered the modern era with an independent rear suspension that improved ride comfort, handling, and third-row room.
+The Yukon entered the modern era with an independent rear suspension that improved ride comfort, handling, and third-row room.

 The standard 5.3-liter V8 is mated to a 10-speed automatic transmission, and that powertrain supplies plenty of predictable, uninterrupted power.